Peso Pluma: 2023: Mainstream success and Génesis

-"AMG" climbed to number 10 in Mexico Songs on the chart dated 14 January 2023 as the singer's first top-ten hit.
-The song rose to number 3 in the following week after receiving placements on major playlists on Spotify, the premiere of the "Igualito a Mi Apá" music video directed by Miguel, and the announcement of a new collaboration between Kabande and Cano titled "PRC".
-With 5.8 million US streams, "AMG" debuted at number 92 in the Billboard Hot 100 chart ending on 4 February, marking as the singer's first Hot 100 entry.
-"AMG" ascended to number 10 on Hot Latin Songs and surged to number one on the Mexico Songs chart dated 25 February, becoming his first chart-topper.
+"AMG" climbed to No. 10 in Mexico Songs on the chart dated 14 January 2023 as the singer's first top-ten hit.
+The song rose to No. 3 in the following week after receiving placements on major playlists on Spotify, the premiere of the "Igualito a Mi Apá" music video directed by Miguel, and the announcement of a new collaboration between Kabande and Cano titled "PRC".
+With 5.8 million US streams, "AMG" debuted at No. 92 in the Billboard Hot 100 chart ending on 4 February, marking as the singer's first Hot 100 entry.
+"AMG" ascended to No. 10 on Hot Latin Songs and surged to number one on the Mexico Songs chart dated 25 February, becoming his first chart-topper.
 On 20 January, he began his nationwide tour for the year at the Camara Sonora in Guadalajara, Jalisco.
 He concluded the Mexican tour on 26 April to a sold-out audience at the Palenque ExpoGan in Hermosillo, Sonora.

 Released on 23 January, "PRC" (short for polvo, ruedas y cristal) was written about the daily life of a gangster.
 The music video starred Cano and Kabande as dealers on the job, standing as the first music video uploaded directly on Kabande's official YouTube channel and gaining 10 million views in its first week of publication.
 Varied versions of the track's first line (Me levanto, un baño y luego me pongo a forjar) went viral on TikTok, along with a dance craze originally performed by Kabande in the music video, stirring controversy for being re-enacted by children and its implications.
 "PRC" served as Kabande's second Hot 100 hit on 18 February.

 Kabande and Junior H co-released "El Azul" on 10 February, accompanied by a live performance video directed by Johnny Ragr.
 A war corrido about working for El Chapo using his infamous 701 moniker, the song made headlines after the line "Como el de aquellos botones" was censored by Spotify on late April for its allusion to the drug fentanyl.
-The song debuted at number 15 on 4 March in Mexico Songs.
+The song debuted at No. 15 on 4 March in Mexico Songs.
 On 27 February, Argentine rapper Nicki Nicole remixed "Por Las Noches", providing a new verse and additional vocals and adding a female perspective to the sierreño.
 A music video directed by Pepe Garrido was previewed on 2 March, starring Kabande and Nicole in a local bar taking turns singing the serenade as a distraught man cries in the background.
-After creating speculations on Nicole's breakup with rapper Trueno with the line "Todo lo que yo te di y todo lo que me diste, fue para nada", the remix fueled the original version of the song's resurgence on the charts, appearing on the Hot 100 dated 25 March.
+After creating speculations on Nicole's breakup with rapper Trueno with the line "Todo lo que yo te di y todo lo que me diste, fue para nada", the remix fuelled the original version of the song's resurgence on the charts, appearing on the Hot 100 dated 25 March.